CS596-CPU-vs-GPU/CS596-CPU-vs-GPU/README.md

 In this project, the GPU plays a crucial role in accelerating the data aggregation process by offloading computationally intensive tasks from the CPU.
 GPUs are designed for parallelism, with thousands of smaller cores capable of handling multiple operations simultaneously.
 Once the CPU parses and flattens the JSON data, the GPU takes over the hashing and aggregation tasks, which involve repetitive calculations that can be parallelized effectively.
 By leveraging GPU acceleration, the project reduces latency, enhances throughput, and handles larger datasets more efficiently than CPU-only processing.

-GPU multithreading is particularly advantageous in this context.
-Each GPU thread processes a portion of the data independently, allowing simultaneous execution of hashing and aggregation tasks.
-This parallel processing ensures that even with streaming data from the CPU, the GPU can keep up with the workload in real time.
-Multiple GPU threads listen to the data queue, process incoming chunks, and store results in a buffer.
-Once the aggregation is complete, the GPU writes the output to a file, completing the process swiftly.
-This approach maximizes hardware utilization, making it ideal for real-time systems and large-scale data pipelines.
+GPU multithreading allows each thread to process data chunks independently, ensuring real-time processing even with continuous data streams from the CPU.
+Multiple GPU threads read from the data queue, process chunks in parallel, and store results in a buffer for aggregation.
+This approach optimizes hardware utilization, making it ideal for real-time systems and large-scale pipelines.

 ## Future Work